Heather Sears: Early career

-After graduating from drama school, Sears was active from 1955 onward in the Windsor repertory theatre.
-She made her film début with a minor role in Michael Truman's Touch and Go (1955) followed by a part in Maurice Elvey's film version of comedy Dry Rot (1956) as the naive Susan.
+Sears began performing with the Windsor Repertory Company at the Theatre Royal, Windsor in 1955.
+Her film début was a minor role in Michael Truman's Touch and Go the same year, followed by a part in Maurice Elvey's film version of comedy Dry Rot (1956) as the naive Susan.

-Sears débuted on the London stage before the age of 22, replacing Mary Ure in the part of Alison in John Osborne's Look Back in Anger, playing alongside Richard Bates and Richard Pasco.
-Shortly thereafter, she played Claire Bloom's role in the television production of Ring Round the Moon.
+At 21, Sears replaced Mary Ure in the part of Alison in John Osborne's Look Back in Anger, playing alongside Alan Bates and Richard Pasco.
+Shortly thereafter, she played Claire Bloom's role in Ring Round the Moon.

-Her title role in David Miller's film The Story of Esther Costello (1957) marked her breakthrough in films and brought her international acclaim.
-In the film, Sears plays a blind, deaf and mute girl of 15 who is adopted by a rich American society lady played by Joan Crawford, who also chose Sears for the part.
+Her title role in David Miller's film The Story of Esther Costello (1957) brought Sears international acclaim.
+Joan Crawford chose Sears to play the blind, deaf and mute 15-year-old who is adopted by a rich American socialite.
 After completing her work on The Story of Esther Costello, Sears married Tony Masters, one of the two art directors of the film.
-A year later she was nominated for the Golden Globe award and also received the British Film Academy award for best British actress of the year in recognition for her role as Esther Costello.
+A year later she was nominated for the Golden Globe award and also received the British Film Academy award for best British actress of the year.
 After this initial success, she alternated between film and theatre roles until the mid-1960s.

 In London, Sears appeared at the Royal Court Theatre with Alan Bates and Richard Pearce in Jean Giraudoux's The Apollo of Bellac under the direction of John Dexter, in Michael Hastings' Yes and at the Lyric Theatre, Hammersmith in Julien Green's play South.
 On screen, she was cast in Room at the Top (1959) as Susan Brown, the naive daughter of an industrial magnate (Donald Wolfit) who falls for social climber Joe Lampton (Laurence Harvey).
 Sears had a lifelong friendship with Simone Signoret, who stars as her married rival for Joe Lampton's affections.

 Sears travelled to Australia to appear in the last Ealing Studios film, The Siege of Pinchgut (1959), in which she played a hostage who forms a romantic liaison with an escaped convict.
-The film later became a classic of Australian cinema.
+While top billed her role was relatively small.

 One year later, in the film adaptation of Lawrence's semi-autobiographical novel Sons and Lovers (1960) directed by Jack Cardiff, she appeared as Miriam, the girlfriend and intellectual companion of Paul Morel (Dean Stockwell).

 In Hammer's production of The Phantom of the Opera (1962), Sears played the opera singer Christine Charles.
 Her singing voice was dubbed by opera performer Pat Clark.

 She appeared in The Black Torment (1964) as Lady Elizabeth, her last feature-film role for many years.